Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Methodology

 \section{Methodology}

-In this section, we first formulate the task of LLM-generated fake news detection and then present our proposed method, Linguistic Fingerprints Extraction (\textbf{LIFE}), which leverages prompt-induced reconstruction probabilities of key fragments.
-As shown in Figure~\ref{fig:3}, the LIFE framework comprises two main components: a key fragment extraction module and a probabilistic reconstruction module.
-Inspired by prior work on key token extraction \citep{[49],[62]}, we design the extraction module at the sentence level to guide the mLLM in identifying informative segments of LLM-generated news, thereby amplifying the distinction between fake and real content.
+As shown in Figure~\ref{fig:3}, the LIFE framework comprises three main components: a key fragment extraction module, a probabilistic reconstruction module and a classification module.
+We design the extraction module at the sentence level \citep{[49],[62],[63]} to guide the mLLM in identifying informative segments of LLM-generated news, thereby amplifying the distinction between fake and real content.
 The reconstruction module then predicts each word in the original news sequentially through the decoder, producing reconstruction probabilities for the extracted fragments and forming a probability vector.
-This vector serves as the input to a classifier that determines whether the news is fake or real.
+Finally, this vector serves as the input to a classifier that determines whether the news is fake or real.

+Next, we will first formulate the task of LLM-generated fake news detection, and then introduce three components separately.